-A good hand insert at the corner of the handle (between horn and handle) will change the angle of the bell in relation to your forearm, the round bit of the bell that normally provides the pressure is now positioned differently.
+C) A good hand insert at the corner of the handle (between the horn and handle) will change the angle of the bell in relation to your forearm, the round bit of the bell that normally provides the pressure is now positioned differently.

-Your fingers do not need to grip around the handle during anything overhead, doing so requires wrist flexion.
+D) Your fingers do not need to grip around the handle during anything overhead, doing so requires wrist flexion.

-A weak wrist might prompt you to flex it, wrist flexion will increase bell pressure.
+J) A weak wrist might prompt you to flex it, wrist flexion will increase bell pressure.

-If you tried everything, try with a flat open hand (see photo above).
+K) If you tried everything, try with a flat open hand (see photo above).

 NOTE: all hands are different, what works for one might not work for the other, most of the above are common across all people, but with that said, there still might be instances where something does not work.
-Process the above information, play with it, analyse it, create your own perfect environment.
+Process the above information, play with it, analyze it, and create your own perfect environment.